 When defendants try to tamper with ankle monitors, these devices send a signal to the law enforcement agencies monitoring them that may eventually lead to an arrest.
 In Florida, those who are ordered to wear ankle monitors are offenders sentenced to community control.

-When Might I Be Ordered to Wear a GPS Monitoring Device?
+When Might I Be Ordered to Wear a GPS Monitoring Device in Florida?

 When You’re Accused or Convicted of DUI